Apple Pay Fees for Merchants: What Small Businesses Need to Know

 Apple Pay can be used to reduce customer traffic at checkout and to reduce processing costs for small businesses.
 SMB owners have the advantage of quick implementation and rollout of new payment methods.

 Apple Pay is quickly becoming mainstream.
 It is used widely across the US, Latin America, Asia Pacific, Australia, Africa, and Canada.
-Click here to see a full list of participating financial institutions around the globe.
+View this full list of participating Apple Pay financial institutions around the globe.

 At the end of the day, merchants can’t control which payment methods their customers prefer.
 Apple Pay and other NFC payment platforms can help SMBs save on payment processing.
 But sometimes customers will still want to use their credit cards.